 Five Pounds of Wolf

 My chihuahua, Rue, has claimed the left side of the couch.
+Understanding how to chihuahua instincts starts with what actually happens in real life.
 Not formally.
 There was no paperwork.
 But everyone in the house knows that the left cushion belongs to Rue.
 If you sit there, she will stand on the armrest and stare at you until the guilt becomes unbearable.
 Then she will wedge herself between you and the cushion with a sigh that communicates centuries of injustice.
-This chihuahua wild instincts guide covers everything you need to know.

 This is not brattiness.
 This is territory.
 The same instinct that drove her ancestors to mark boundaries and defend den sites now drives Rue to defend a couch cushion with the intensity of a wolf guarding a kill.
 Chihuahuas are tiny.
 Their instincts are not.